Shady Side, Maryland: History

 In the 1790s the area was known as the Great Swamp.

 Among the historic structures in Shady Side is the Capt.
 Salem Avery House.
 It was listed on the National Register of Historic Places in 2005.
 The Lula G. Scott Community Center was listed in 2009.

 Shady Side was once served by the sidewheel passenger steamer, Emma Giles, that operated from Baltimore, making up to five trips per week.

 Geography

-Shady Side is located at (38.834965, −76.517326) in southern Anne Arundel County, on the western shore of Chesapeake Bay.
+Shady Side is located at (38.834965, −76.517326) in southern Anne Arundel County, on the western shore of the Chesapeake Bay.
 It is bordered to the north and west by the West River, a wide tidal inlet of the bay.
 To the south is the CDP of Deale, and to the west, across the West River, is Galesville.
 The community is served by Maryland Route 468 (Shady Side Road), which runs south, then west, then north, toward the Annapolis area.
 The center of Annapolis is 20 mi north by road and 14 mi north by water.

 According to the United States Census Bureau, the CDP has a total area of 20.7 km2, of which 17.5 km2 is land and 3.2 km2, or 15.57%, is water.